-There are still cities that are not able to fully accommodate vegan travelers yet.
-As wonderful as Tirana is as a city it is perhaps one of the worst destinations for vegan travelers in the world.
+There are still cities that cannot fully accommodate vegan travellers yet.
+As wonderful as Tirana is as a city, it is perhaps one of the world’s worst destinations for vegan travellers.
 The city doesn’t have a single vegan restaurant as of July 2020 and only one vegetarian place.

 Best – PENANG, Malaysia